 I really hope you enjoy making your own dishwasher safe galaxy mug!
-If you do and post a photo on social media, please tag me @natashalhn on IG or @natasha5887 on Twitter.
-Someone tagged me in a pair of wrist wraps just a couple of days ago and it was so much fun to see!
+If you do and post a photo on social media, please tag me.
+Someone tagged me with a project just a couple of days ago and it was so much fun to see!

 Are there any other mug makeovers or painting projects you’d like to see?
 Please let me know!